 Messaging with RabbitMQ

-This guide walks you through the process of setting up a RabbitMQ AMQP server that publishes and subscribes to messages and creating a Spring Boot application to interact with that RabbitMQ server.
+This guide walks you through the process of creating a Spring Boot application that publishes and subscribes to a RabbitMQ AMQP server.

 What You Will Build